rust-lang/chalk/src/solve/slg/on_demand/README.md

 are both represented with an index.)

 For each strand, we also optionally store a *selected subgoal*.
-This is the literal after the turnstile (`:-`) that we are currently trying to prove in this strand.
+This is the subgoal after the turnstile (`:-`) that we are currently trying to prove in this strand.
 Initally, when a strand is first created, there is no selected subgoal.